 For further information on the ISG process please see our Frequently Asked Questions Brochure on Underground Coal Gasification.

-All regulated activities conducted under the Petroleum and Geothermal Energy Act 2000 must have an approved Statement of Environmental Objectives in place with which they comply, prepared on the basis of an Environmental Impact Report.
-Leigh Creek Energy has prepared an Environmental Impact Report and Draft Statement of Environmental Objectives in relation to its In-situ gasification project for assessment by the Department of the Premier and Cabinet, in close consultation with relevant co-regulatory agencies.
+All regulated activities conducted under the Petroleum and Geothermal Energy Act 2000 (PGE Act) must have an approved Statement of Environmental Objectives in place with which they comply, prepared on the basis of an Environmental Impact Report.
+Leigh Creek Energy has prepared an Environmental Impact Report and Draft Statement of Environmental Objectives in relation to its proposed In-situ gasification (otherwise known as UCG) project for assessment by the Energy Resources Division, in close consultation with relevant co-regulatory agencies.

 For further information on the approvals process, including relevant stages and consultation requirements, please see Activity Approval Process.